Niclas Alexandersson: Personal life

-Alexandersson was born in Halmstad on 29 December 1971 to father Lennart Alexandersson, a former Halmstads BK player.
-He grew up in Falkenberg, where he started playing football in the local club Vessigebro BK.
+Alexandersson was born in Halmstad on 29 December 1971 to father Lennart Alexandersson, a former Halmstad player.
+He grew up in Falkenberg, where he started playing football in the local club Vessigebro.
 In 1978, his brother Daniel Alexandersson, who was also a professional football player, was born.
 In 1988, he moved to Halmstad to play for Halmstads BK.
 He attended Falkenbergsgymnasieskola 1987-1990.

 Alexandersson married his wife Frida.
 The couple had first child Tilda in 1999 and son named Noah in 2001.
 While playing football, Alexandersson's family has lived in numerous places including Sheffield, Liverpool, Warrington, and London before returning to Gothenborg.
 His son Noah Alexandersson has gone on to play professional football for IFK Göteborg in Allsvenskan.